Types of Biotechnology and Their Real Estate Needs

 Real estate needs:

-With the U.S. biotech industry employing over 2.1 million people as of 2022 (source: Statista), demand for medical biotechnology facilities is consistently high, especially in hubs like the Bay Area, Boston, and San Diego.
+With the U.S. biotech industry employing over 2 million people and that figure growing year over year, demand for purpose-built medical biotechnology facilities consistently outpaces available supply in the top-tier markets.

 2. Agricultural Biotechnology